Papierkorb/bindgen/README.md

 ## Contributing

-1. Talk to `Papierkorb` in `#crystal-lang` about what you're gonna do.
-2. You got the go-ahead?
-The project's in an early state: Things may change without notice under you.
+1. Open a new issue on the project to discuss what you're going to do and possibly receive comments
 3. Read the `STYLEGUIDE.md` for some tips.
 4. Then do the rest, PR and all.
 You know the drill :)